spaco22/wughugs-client/README.md

-# BRAINSTATION
+# BRAINSTATION CAPSTONE PROJECT
 # Project Title
-TeaHub: A Tea Exploration Tool
+WugHugs

 ## Overview

-TeaHub is a platform designed for tea enthusiasts to explore different tea types, share comments, and discover flavor combinations.
-This project aims to create an engaging and informative experience for tea lovers while promoting sustainable tea consumption.
+WugHugs is a platform designed wug friends (owners of unconventional pets such as different arachnids, insects, etc.) to create a profile, add their pet(s), and keep an online record/journal of how they care for the pets with the goal of sharing different techniques with other pet owners.

 ### Problem

-Many tea enthusiasts struggle to find comprehensive information about various tea types and their flavor profiles in one place.
-Additionally, there's a growing demand for sustainable tea options.
-TeaHub addresses these issues by providing a centralized platform for tea exploration and education.
+It can be hard and overwhelming to find a comprehensive and approachable guide for how to care for unconventional pets.
+The WugHugs journal is a great entry point for those that are new to caring for wugs, and can expose people to different ways of caring for their pets.
+It is also a really fun hobby, and keeping a record of your pets, their growth, and any other details can feel very rewarding and fun!

 ### User Profile

-- Tea enthusiasts looking to expand their knowledge
-- Newcomers to the tea world seeking guidance
-- Environmentally conscious consumers interested in sustainable tea options
+- People curious about what it would be like to own different wugs
+- Wug owners

 ### Features

-- As a user, I want to view a list of different tea types
+- As a user, I want to be able to explore different wugs
-- As a user, I want to see detailed information about each tea type
+- As a user, I want to be able to create a profile
-- As a user, I want to add comments to tea types
+- As a user with a profile, I want to be able to add wugs to my profile (with different details and an image!)
-- As a user, I want to read comments from other users about tea types
+- As a user with a profile, I want to be able to keep a journal for each wug _ As a user, I want to be able to comment on other people's wugs

 ## Implementation